NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 description: See how to use the dotnet CLI to install, list, remove, and update NuGet packages.
 author: mikejo5000
 ms.author: mikejo
-ms.date: 08/17/2022
+ms.date: 08/29/2022
 ms.topic: conceptual
 ---

 # Install and manage NuGet packages with the dotnet CLI

-You can use the dotnet CLI tool on Windows, MacOS, or Linux to easily install, uninstall, and update NuGet packages in .NET projects and solutions.
+You can use the dotnet CLI tool on Windows, macOS, or Linux to easily install, uninstall, and update NuGet packages in .NET projects and solutions.
 This article describes the most common dotnet CLI commands for managing NuGet packages.

 The dotnet CLI runs on .NET, .NET Core, .NET Standard SDK-style projects, and any other SDK-style projects, for example those that target .NET Framework.
 For more information, see [.NET project SDKs](/dotnet/core/project-sdk/overview).